 The emerald green source of Kunimi Onsen (from Wikipedia)

-The emerald green source of Kunimi Onsen (Wikipedia)
+The emerald green hot spring source of Kunimi Onsen (from Wikipedia)

-Shizukuishi Town, where Koiwai Ranch is located, is known for the hot springs that gush out throughout the town, and among them, Kunimi Onsen is a hidden hot spring known as the "hidden hot spring of the Southern Lord,"
+Shizukuishi Town, where Koiwai Farm is located, is known for having hot springs gushing out throughout the town, and among them, Kunimi Onsen is a"the hidden hot spring of the Nanbu lord."secluded hot spring located in the Ou Mountains on the border with Akita Prefecture, and was said to be

-The quality of the beautiful emerald green spring water is subject to change, and the shape and size of the crystals are said to change depending on weather conditions, making the water sometimes lemon-colored or a deep green like matcha
+The quality of the beautiful emerald green spring water is subject to change, and the shape and size of the crystals are said to change depending on weather conditions, making it possible for it to be lemon-colored or a deep green like matcha

 The hot spring has a strong smell of hydrogen sulfide, and a large amount of emerald green deposits appear, the same color as the source, which are sold as souvenirs